arpitawadekar2005-hub/CreditWise-Intelligent-Loan-Assessment/README.md

 ### 4. Feature Analysis

 Boxplots comparing Applicant Income, Credit Score, Debt-to-Income Ratio (DTI), and Savings against loan approval status.
+- Applicants with **higher credit scores** have a greater likelihood of loan approval.
+- Approved applicants generally exhibit a **lower Debt-to-Income (DTI) Ratio**, indicating better repayment capacity.
+- Applicant income for approved loans is slightly higher on average, although income alone is not a decisive factor.
+- Savings show considerable overlap between approved and rejected applicants, suggesting they have a weaker standalone impact on loan approval.

 ![Feature Analysis](Images/feature_analysis.png)